First Brit to clinch a WTA singles title on home soil since 1981

 Johanna Konta was in devastating form as she whipped past China’s Zhang Shuai to claim the Nottingham Open title in only hour.

-The Australian-born star, now based on the quaint English seaside town of Eastbourne, had settled for runner up in her previous two visits to Nottingham but made no mistake with an emphatic 6-2 6-1 triumph.
+The Australian-born star had to settle for runner up in her previous two visits to Nottingham but made no mistake with a 6-2 6-1 triumph.

 In claiming her fourth WTA career crown, her maiden grass title, Konta also won the accolade of becoming the first Brit to win a WTA singles title on home soil since Sue Barker’s majestic success at Brighton in 1981.